microsoft/MixedRealityToolkit-Unity/CodingGuidelines.md

 ## Naming Conventions

-Always use `PascalCase` for public / protected / virtual properties, and `camelCase` for private / internal properties and fields.
+Always use `PascalCase` for public / protected / virtual properties, and `camelCase` for private properties and fields.
 >The only exception to this is for data structures that require the fields to be serialized by the `JsonUtility`.

 ### Don't: